Low self worth is a common problem among single Christians but is rarely talked about because we have conflicted feelings.

 The entire message of the Bible is that you will get to heaven through God's grace alone, a free gift earned by the death of his son Jesus Christ, and not through your own works or achievements.
 God thinks so little of achievements that he eliminated them in the standards for spending eternity with him.

 And looks?
 What does God have to say about judging people by how beautiful or handsome they are?

 "Do not consider his appearance or his height, for I have rejected him.
 The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart."
 (1 Samuel 16:7)

 It could hardly be more blunt than that, eh?
 God sees you as gorgeous and precious, regardless of what you look like.
 He is concerned with your love for him and your neighbor, not with superficial beauty.

 Overcoming feelings of low self worth is a tough, lifelong battle, even for Christian singles.
 The propaganda of the world is loud and it's constant.
 It's also false.

-Ultimately, we each have to decide whose approval is more important to us: the the world's or God's.
-The world's approval is fleeting, lasting only until we start to age.
-God's approval, however, is eternal and renews our soul daily.
+In the end, we each have to decide whose approval is more important to us: the world's or God's.
+The world's approval is fleeting, lasting only until you start to age.
+God's approval, however, is eternal and renews your soul daily.

-We dig our way out when we build our intimacy with Jesus.
+You dig your way out by building your intimacy with Jesus.
 You can do that through praying and regular Bible reading.
 The Bible is the counterbalance to society's lies.
 It reveals the real standard, based on God's unassailable truth.

-Only when we know the truth about ourselves in God's eyes can we defeat low self worth.
+Only when you know the truth about yourself in God's eyes can you defeat low self worth.
 As I said, it can be a lifelong struggle, but if you listen to God's voice, a voice soft with unconditional love for you, you will gain an ever-unfolding sense of who you really are.